Don-Waldoch/rest-rant/README.md

 | POST | /places/:id/rant | Create a rant (comment) about a particular place |
 | DELETE | /places/:id/rant/:rantId | Delete a rant (comment) about a particular place |
 | GET | * | 404 page (matches any route not defined above) |

+### Data Structure

+I will be using an object to implement the data we need:

+Places {
+   name: string
+   city: string
+   state: string
+   cuisines: string
+   pic: string
+}